 Atmospheric Chemistry and Dynamics

-A collective course with the University of Cologne and the University of Wuppertal from October 10th to October 14th 2016 (full-time), which takes place in 2016 in Jülich at JUFA.
+A collective course with the University of Cologne and the University of Wuppertal from September 25th to September 29th 2017 (full-time), which takes place at the institute IEK-8 of the ForschungszentrumJülich.

 The atmosphere is a key component of the biosphere.
 Atmospheric physics is in the focus of scientific research for a long time, with weather forecasts as one of the most striking examples.
 In contrast, atmospheric chemistry has attracted major attention only since the last three decades.
 It has been perceived that reactions of trace gases in the earth's atmosphere are a necessary precondition for a resilient and sustainable development of life on earth.
 Chemical processes transform emitted organic and inorganic compounds, which enter the atmosphere by anthropogenic or biogenic activities, into water soluble compounds.
 Rain or dry deposition scavenges the atmosphere again.
 It is this trace gas chemistry, which exercises a pollution control of the atmosphere.